emberjs/rfcs/text/more-friendly-cp-caching.md

 the way ES5 getters/setters work, think that they're done, because the next time the property is accessed the getter will be invoked and the expected result will come out.

-And it doesn't because getter cache `undefined` as return value.
+And it doesn't because setters cache `undefined` as return value.
 I dare to affirm that is almost never the indended behaviour.

 One radical solution would be not cache at all in setters (getters would cache as usual).